becem-gharbi/esp-ota-cicd/README.md

 - The executable is uploaded to an S3 compatible bucket.

-- An MQTT message is sent the release topic on which `ESP32` is subscribed.
+- An MQTT message is sent to the release topic on which `ESP32` is subscribed.
 The message contains the firmware version and the download URL.

 - The library receives the message and checks the version against the running version.